COVID-19 safety checklist for workplaces

 - Be prepared for when workers must self-isolate and plan for how you will:

-- Provide instruction and supervision to ensure all workers wear masks properly and consistently, including rules for while eating and drinking.
+- Provide instruction and supervision to ensure all workers wear masks properly and consistently.

 - Select appropriate masks for your workers.